symfony/symfony-docs/templating/global_variables.rst

 Using an Event Listener Together with the @Template Annotation
 --------------------------------------------------------------

-If you're using the :doc:`@Template <http://symfony.com/doc/master/bundles/SensioFrameworkExtraBundle/annotations/view.html>`
-annotation from :doc:`SensioFrameworkExtraBundle <http://symfony.com/doc/master/bundles/SensioFrameworkExtraBundle/index.html>` you can hook into `kernel.view` right before the template listener kicks in, take a look at the dedicated page about :doc:`Event Listeners </event_dispatcher.html>`.
+If you're using the `@Template <http://symfony.com/doc/master/bundles/SensioFrameworkExtraBundle/annotations/view.html>`_ annotation from `SensioFrameworkExtraBundle <http://symfony.com/doc/master/bundles/SensioFrameworkExtraBundle/index.html>`_ you can hook into `kernel.view` right before the template listener kicks in, take a look at the dedicated page about :doc:`Event Listeners </event_dispatcher.html>`_.

 Here is an example of changing the parameters when you have your listener set up: